CrunchyData/crunchy-containers/hugo/content/installation-guide/installation-guide.md

 ### Installing Kubernetes

-We suggest using Kubeadm as a simple way to install Kubernetes
+We suggest using Kubeadm as a simple way to install Kubernetes.

 See [Kubeadm](https://kubernetes.io/docs/setup/independent/install-kubeadm/)
 for installing the latest version of Kubeadm.